shotgunner/learn-anything/readme.md

 As mentioned above, there is a [button with a 🦄](http://i.imgur.com/Qpi9xZK.png) present in all of the mind maps which will link to a GitHub issue where you can propose to improve the mind map.

 Just say what you wish was added or removed or changed and why.
 The content has to be of value and free content is preferred.
-If you wish to extend them mind map further, you can also say that in the issue.
+If you wish to extend the mind map further, you can also say that in the issue.

 If you want to propose a completely new mind map or have some other question or feedback that you don't want to ask in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), you can open a [new issue](https://github.com/nikitavoloboev/learn-anything/issues/new) and say what you wish was added.